ury-erp/ury/SETUP.md

 	- **QZ Print** :  Check this box to enable QZ printing.
 	- **QZ Host** :Enter the Network IP for QZ printing.
 	- **Captain Transfer Role Permissions** : Role added to this field have permission for `Captain Transfer`.
 Also user having this role have access to all table.
+	- **Allow Cashier To Edit And Remove Table Order Items** : To permit cashier to edit and remove table orders.

 **Step 10 :**